Daa Laang

 Daa laang (打冷 (daa2 laang1)) refers to a night-time meal in Hong Kong cuisine.
 First emerging in the 1950s, daa laang includes hot and cold Chiuchow dishes.

 Origins

 Daa laang originated in Chiuchow (Modern Chinese spelling: Chaozhou) and is therefore also called Chiuchow daa laang (潮州打冷).
-In the 1950s, the cuisine was introduced to Hong Kong by Chiuchow immigrants.
+Brought by Teochew immigrants in the 1950s, daa laang became a defining feature of Hong Kong’s night‑food culture during the 1960s.